Please Read How You Can Help Keep the Encyclopedia Free

 Many egalitarian arguments agree with much of the choice based perspective and hold that choice, liberty and privacy are all important elements of just families and reproductive practices.
 But feminists making these arguments question whether a contractual, choice based approach to these issues adequately captures other values that are also important.
 The fact that an arrangement has been chosen does not make it just.
 In addition to choice, egalitarian feminists stress gender equality and the protection of the vulnerable.

 Consider the domestic division of labor.
 Drawing on the above discussion of labor market segregation, some feminists argue that the gendered division of labor in the family, even if freely chosen, operates in the context of a background system of injustice.
 The fact that it is freely chosen then (if it is) does not seek to justify it.
 Choices are not all that is relevant to moral evaluation for two reasons.
 First, because we need to maintain just background social structures, we must be attentive to choices that would undermine these structures.
 If gendered families encourage the subordination and deference of girls, and produce unequal opportunities for boys and girls, then a just society must seek to redress those effects.
 Second, the understanding of marriage as a choice does not by itself draw attention to the background social institutions — institutions which feminists argue are unjust.
-It is not enough to allow people to choose if their choices are unfairly constrained by unequal family and workplace structures, and inadequate social and welfare services which together render so many women vulnerable.
+It is not enough to allow people to choose if their choices are unfairly constrained by unequal family and workplace structures, unequal pay for equal work, and inadequate social and welfare services which together render so many women vulnerable.
 Over a century ago, Mill had pointed out that women's decision to marry could scarcely be called “free” given women's low wages, and dim employment and educational prospects.
 The choice to marry was he said, a Hobson's choice, that or nothing.
 Although the situation of women has improved, marriage remains an economic necessity for many women today as well.
 We must attend to the wider context in which choices are made.

 Egalitarians supplement and constrain the contract-based perspective where it renders woman subordinate or especially vulnerable.
 They might also point out, with the critics of choice based views, that some choices are not and cannot be fully informed.
 Consider, for example, a contract based view of marriage and child-bearing that holds people fully responsible for the results of their choices.
 Contracts in marriage and childbearing involve potentially long-term contracts, with implications that are not easily known in advance.
 Can a woman who has never been pregnant accurately predict the effects of ceding her parental rights to a child?
 Can an eighteen year old woman who agrees to a traditional gendered division of labor in her marriage know what she will feel like as a fifty year old woman suddenly left by her husband?

 Feminists differ on whether choices within the family that undermine gender equality should be respected.
 They also differ on how to deal with those choices when it is agreed that they must be redressed.
 Some feminists prefer to de-rail such choices indirectly, by creating incentives for people to act so as to maintain just social structures or by creating external counterweights to individual actions.
-Okin (1989) argues, for example, that spouses should be equally entitled to earnings, that day care should be available to all families, and that work should be made more flexible.
+Okin (1989) argues, for example, that spouses should be equally entitled to each other's earnings, that day care should be available to all families, and that work should be made more flexible.
 She believes that reconfiguring outward structures is the most appropriate way to shape individual choice inside the family.
 Alternative views give less room for individual choice within the family.
 Consider proposals to legally mandate shared domestic responsibilities.
 Other feminists consider such a remedy worse than the malady it is designed to redress (Elshtain 1990).

 Some feminist scholars explicitly try to combine and balance a commitment to choice with a commitment to equality.
 Molly Shanley (2003) advocates an “equal status” view of marriage that combines a commitment to the public importance of marriage as an institution with elements of individual choice that broaden the idea of who can marry to groups that have been denied such status as a result of their subordination and stigmatization.
 Shanley emphasizes the public's interest in sustaining just marriages, as well as its interest in sustaining certain forms of family relationship in the face of poverty or illness.
 Equal status requires attention to the background in which individual choices are made, especially to issues of poverty, workplace structure and job market segregation.
 But it also attends to the value of intimacy and the role of choices as enabling or undermining that intimacy.